petrello/sports-tournament-scheduling/README.md

 ├── LICENSE
 ├── README.md
 ├── requirements.txt     # Python dependencies for the project
-└── check_solution.py    # Checks the correctness of the computed solutions
+├── solution_checker.py  # Checks the correctness of the computed solutions ├── solve_all.py         # Solve all the instances for each model for each paradigm └── Report.pdf           # Project report
 ```

 ## Getting Started with Docker